jel476/Capstone-Project1/README.md

 # Uber Ridership Factors

 This project is an analysis of how several factors affect the increase and decrease of Uber Ridership in New York City.
-By using different statistical and graphical analyses of the data, alongisde the use of a linear regression model, one can see the overall effect of variables such as:
+By using different statistical and graphical analyses of the data, alongside the use of a linear regression model, one can see the overall effect of variables such as:

 -Weather